 Overview

 @floggy/cms is the single dependency you install to build a blog on Floggy.
-It returns your content fully typed and ready to render - html, markdown, SEO metadata, JSON-LD, and feeds - so you drop it straight into your pages.
+It reads your content fully typed and ready to render - html, markdown, SEO metadata, JSON-LD, and feeds - and, with an flg_ key, it writes: create a draft from Markdown, preview it, publish it.
 Zero runtime dependencies.

 Install